t4d-gmbh/Weekend-Out/README.md

 - What would be the result of the `git push` command if you didn't specify the branch name?
 - In which cases would it be useful to have multiple remote repositories?

-### 2. Add Items on the main branch on the remote repository
+### 2. Add items on the main branch in the remote repository

-Make changes in the `packing_list.md` file on the main branch on the remote repository directly in the browser.
+Make changes in the `packing_list.md` file on the `main` branch on the remote repository directly in the browser.

 Go to the repository on the remote server and open the `packing_list.md` file.
 Add some items and commit the changes.

-### 3. Merge the Feature Branch into the Main Branch Locally
+### 3. Locally merge the feature branch into the main branch

 You want to include the additional items from the main branch in your feature branch.
-To do this, you need to merge the `feature/blankets` branch into the main branch.
+To do this, you need to merge the `feature/blankets` branch into the `main` branch.

-On your local machine, switch to the main branch and pull the latest changes from the remote repository.
+On your local machine, switch to the `main` branch and pull the latest changes from the remote repository.

 ```bash
 git checkout main